aienx/js-archive/contributing.md

    ```
    git checkout -b MY_BRANCH_NAME
    ```
    where `newbranch` is the name of your new branch.
-Then do your edits, and when finished do:

 4. Start developing and watch for code changes:
    ```
    make code changes
    ```
-5. When finished do:
+5. Finished :
    ```
    git push origin newbranch
    ```